flutter/packages/packages/go_router_builder/README.md

 void _tap() => PersonRouteWithExtra(Person(name: 'Marvin', age: 42)).go(context);
 ```

-The `$extra` parameter is still passed outside of the location, still defeats
+The `$extra` parameter is still passed outside the location, still defeats
-dynamic and deep linking (including the brower's Back button) and is still not
+dynamic and deep linking (including the browser back button) and is still not
 recommended when targeting Flutter web.

 ## Mixed parameters